You are currently viewing Menchu or Medicinal Springs in Bhutan: Beliefs and Benefits

 17. Tokay Menchu

-Organoleptic Properties of Medicinal (mineral) Springs
+Organoleptic Properties of Menchu (Medicinal Springs)

-Medicinal waters or mineral springs (Menchu) in Bhutan are known for their unique organoleptic properties.
+Medicinal waters or mineral springs in Bhutan are known for their unique organoleptic properties.
 Most mineral springs possess a characteristic rotten egg or sulfurous odor due to the hydrogen sulfide gas (colorless water-soluble gas).
 However, some have different odors.
-For example, Baykan Menchu in Choekor Gewog of Bumthang Dzongkhag has a rock salt odor.
+For example, Baykan Menchhu in Choekor Gewog of Bumthang Dzongkhag has a rock salt odor.

 The Menchu or mineral spring water is categorized into five types exclusively based on diseases they can cure: